top of page

 -Location and Attractions: Located 36 km from Abeid Amani Karume International Airport, the resort is steps from Marumbi Beach and near attractions such as Jozani Chwaka Bay National Park (15 km) and Old Fort of Zanzibar (35 km).Distance in property description is calculated using © OpenStreetMap

-Pricing for the Tanzania Wildlife Safari is €3'000 for adults and €1'500 for children aged 5 to 12.
+Pricing for the Tanzania Expedition is €3'000 for adults and €1'700 for children aged 5 to 12, based on sharing accommodation.

-If you choose to include the Zanzibar extension, the total package price is €3'800 per person and €2'000 for children aged 5 to 12.
+If you choose to include the Zanzibar extension, the total package price is €3'800 per person and €2'200 for children aged 5 to 12.

 The event fee includes: